nikbearbrown/algorithms-vol2-with-llms/chapters/08-social-networks.md

 Now look across all eight entries (you have them in your project context).
 Surface:

-1. **Recurring failure modes in my decision-making.** Where do I consistently underweight priors?
+1. Recurring failure modes in my decision-making.
+Where do I consistently underweight priors?
 Where do I over-explore or under-explore?
 Where do I model opponents as more rational than they are?
 Where do I treat non-stationary situations as if they were stationary?

-2. **The methods I reach for naturally vs. the ones I avoid.**
+2. The methods I reach for naturally vs. the ones I avoid.
    Patterns.
 Some readers are Bayesian by instinct and under-use game-theoretic framings; some are the reverse.

-3. **The outcomes I should chase down.** Each entry had a "*What would change my mind*" commitment.
+3. The outcomes I should chase down.
+Each entry had a "What would change my mind" commitment.
 Which of those outcomes can be observed in the next 1, 3, 6 months?
 Make me a list with check-in dates.

-4. **One sentence that captures what the diary has taught me about how I decide.** Not flattering.
+4. One sentence that captures what the diary has taught me about how I decide.
+Not flattering.
 Honest.

 Output: two markdown sections.
 The first is the standard diary entry (same heading template as previous chapters).
 The second is a "Diary synthesis — [date]" section with the four numbered findings above and a one-sentence honest summary at the end.
 ```